 Interdisciplinary Collaboration and Innovation

 The CSE minor is a collaboration in program design and implementation between UVM’s Computer Science and Education Departments.
-This alliance provides innovative programming and collaborative teaching and research.
+This alliance provides innovative programming, teaching and research.

-Designed for students interested in computer science education in schools and other settings, the CSE minor includes 6 courses (19 credits).
-There are 5 required courses (16 credits) in Computer Science and 1 required course (3 credits) in the Department of Education: EDSC 237 - Methods of Teaching Computer Science in Secondary Schools.
+Designed for students interested in computer science education in schools and other settings, the CSE minor includes six courses (19 credits).
+There are five required courses (16 credits) in Computer Science and one required course (3 credits) in the Department of Education.

 Licensure Endorsement and Concentration